What spinal cord compression is

 - Erection problems in men

-If you have any of the symptoms of spinal cord compression contact your doctor or specialist nurse straight away.
+If you have any symptoms of spinal cord compression contact your doctor or specialist nurse straight away.
 Don’t wait to see if it gets better and don’t worry if it is an inconvenient time, such as at the weekend or during the night.
-You need to speak to your doctor as soon as possible.
-Explain what your symptoms are and tell your doctor that you are worried you may have spinal cord compression.
+You need to speak to your doctor or nurse as soon as possible.
+Explain what your symptoms are and tell them that you are worried you may have spinal cord compression.
 You should have been given information about who to contact if you have any symptoms.
-If you don’t have any particular contact details, contact your hospital doctor or specialist nurse.

 Your doctor or nurse may want you to go to the hospital straight away for a scan.
 Your local area should have health professionals who coordinate care for people with spinal cord compression.
 You may be seen in a hospital that is not your usual hospital.